Tom Thacker (musician)

-Tom Thacker (born 11 April 1974), nicknamed Brown Tom, is a Canadian musician.
-He is the lead guitarist, lead singer and co-founder of the Canadian punk rock group Gob and rhythm guitarist for Sum 41.
+Thomas William Arnold Thacker (born April 11, 1973), known by his stage name Brown Tom, is a Canadian musician, songwriter, singer, and record producer.
+He is the lead guitarist, lead singer and co-founder of the punk rock group Gob, as well as the former co-lead guitarist, keyboardist, and backing vocalist for Sum 41.
 Thacker formed Gob with Theo Goutzinakis in 1993.
 Following Dave Baksh's departure from Sum 41 on May 11, 2006, Thacker was recruited as their touring guitarist, and then became an official member in 2009.
-He has remained with Sum 41 ever since, even after Baksh rejoined the band in 2015, contributing to three studio releases.
+He had remained with Sum 41 ever since (even after Baksh rejoined the band in 2015), up until the group's disbandment in 2025.

+Though primarily known as a vocalist, guitarist and keyboardist, Thacker's first instrument was the drums.
+Early in his career, he played drums in the Canadian pop punk band The McRackins, contributing to two studio releases.
+In addition to guitar, bass, keyboards and drums, Thacker also plays the accordion.

 Thacker has been in the films Going the Distance and Sharp as Marbles.

-Professional career
+He also played himself in the Canadian animated series Being Ian (Season 1, Episode 24).

+Personal life

+Thacker grew up in the suburbs of Vancouver in Langley, British Columbia.
+Since 2013, he is married to Mabel Ko, a medical doctor of Taiwanese descent, and they have a son together.
+He currently resides in New York City.

+Career

 Gob (1993–present)

 Thacker is one of the vocalists and guitarists in the punk rock band Gob.
-He formed the band with Theo Goutzinakis, Wolfman Pat Integrity on drums, and Kelly Macaulay on bass.
+He formed the band in 1993 with Theo Goutzinakis, Wolfman Pat Integrity on drums, and Kelly Macaulay on bass.
 They released their self-titled EP in 1994.
 Since signing a deal with Nettwerk and EMI, the band has released six studio albums.
-The current bassist and drummer, Steven Fairweather and Gabe Mantle, joined the band after the band went through several other bassists.
+Gabe Mantle joined the band as drummer in 1998.
+The current bassist Steven Fairweather joined in 2008.

+Gob was nominated for Juno Awards in 2000 and 2002.
+The band's most successful album is World According to Gob which is certified Gold in Canada.
+Their best-selling songs to date are "I Hear You Calling", "Soda", and "Banshee Song".